Here’s what the national media are saying about the Seahawks’ wild Monday Night Football win over San Francisco

 There’s still so much to unpack, and it’s almost impossible to recount all the highs and all the lows.

 There was the early 10-point deficit flipped immediately by a Jadeveon Clowney fumble recovery for a touchdown.
-There was the near DK Metcalf near touchdown-tuned-fumble before the half.
+There was the near DK Metcalf near touchdown-turned-fumble before the half.
 And the Seahawks’ 11-point lead evaporating after lineman Germain Ifedi grabbed a Wilson fumble and turned into a running back before coughing up a fumble and a touchdown for San Francisco.
 There were more than a handful of questionable calls.
 There was the fourth-quarter heroics of 49ers rookie kicker Chase McLaughlin to tie the game followed by a hooked game-winning attempt in OT that resembled a bad tee-shot into the woods.

 This win probability chart tracks the furious swings that could make your neck sore tracking the ups and downs.